 Who built Downhill Demesne?

-Downhill began to assume its present form around 1772 when Frederick Hervey (1730-1803) - known as the Earl Bishop from his twin titles of Earl of Bristol and Bishop of Derry - chose this scenic sight to build a country house.
+Downhill began to assume its present form around 1772 when Frederick Hervey (1730-1803) - known as the Earl Bishop from his twin titles of Earl of Bristol and Bishop of Derry - chose this scenic site to build a country house.

 The family history of the Earl-Bishop Frederick Hervey, is as colourful as he was himself - full of gossip and scandal.
 If it wasn't for him, the Herveys would only be known for their connection with Ickworth and Downhill Demesne wouldn't exist.